 - Teaching: There is a need for high school physics teachers.
 In 2009, only 35% of high school physics teachers have a degree in physics or physics education.
 Increasing the number of high school teachers with an interest in physics will increase the morale, perception and prestige of the field.

 While we do work hard here in the physics department, we also play hard.
 We have multiple activities going on every semester.
 We have Wii parties every other week.
 We have at least one big picnic every year.
 We do a liquid nitrogen ice cream social every semester.
 We also have the Annual Physics Can Roll.

-Last year we started an outreach project where we helped Luling Junior High students learn some robotics.
-SPS students mentored 12 students on how to program, build, and test robots to follow multiple mazes.
+We started an outreach project where we helped Luling Junior High students learn some robotics.
+Society of Physics Student (SPS) students mentored 12 students on how to program, build and test robots to follow multiple mazes.

 We also have our induction dinner in the spring for students inducted to Sigma Pi Sigma, SPS’s national physics honor society.